Extract the peaks of a spherical harmonic function in each voxel

 The spherical harmonic coefficients are stored according the conventions described the main documentation, which can be found at the following link:

 - -num peaks the number of peaks to extract (default: 3).

-- -direction phi theta the direction of a peak to estimate.
+- -direction phi theta (multiple uses permitted) the direction of a peak to estimate.
 The algorithm will attempt to find the same number of peaks as have been specified using this option.

 - -peaks image the program will try to find the peaks that most closely match those in the image provided.

 - -threshold value only peak amplitudes greater than the threshold will be considered.

 - -seeds file specify a set of directions from which to start the multiple restarts of the optimisation (by default, the built-in 60 direction set is used)

 - -mask image only perform computation within the specified binary brain mask image.